dominiqueulrixh/project_machinelearning2/README.md

 `python scripts/update_pdf.py`

 ### 8. Start the Backend Server
+open a new terminal
 `uvicorn app:app --reload`
 (Wait until you see "INFO: Application startup complete.")

 ### 9. Start the Frontend Server
+open a new terminal
 `cd frontend`
 `http-server -p 8001`